-- Yield: 3 1/2 dozen 1x
+- Yield: 2 1/2 to 3 dozen 1x

-- 2 cups flour
+- 2 cups all-purpose flour, preferably unbleached

-- 1/4 teaspoon salt
+- 1/4 teaspoon table salt

 - 1 1/2 cups powdered sugar, divided

-- 1/2 pound butter, softened
+- 1/2 pound salted butter, softened

 - 1 teaspoon vanilla

-- 1/2 cup chopped pecans
+- 1/2 cup chopped pecans, toasted

 - Preheat oven to 375 degrees.
 Lightly grease two large cookie sheets (or line with parchment paper).